paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 ## Initiative

-The Guide determines Initative order (i.e. the order in which players and enemies act) based on the situation.
+The Guide determines Initiative order (i.e. the order in which players and enemies act) based on the situation.
 Generally, characters near the front of the party will be called before those in the rear.
 Sometimes characters far out of frame may need to move to enter the scene.

 When the action starts far away with clear line of sight, ranged attacks happen first.